mkieblesz/local-workspace/README.md

 ### Docker only

 * `make ultimate-docker` sets everything up in docker
-* `./tests/check_ready.sh` will check_ready services, which will fail because cold cache is not populated
+* `./tests/check_ready.sh`  will check if services are ready for browsing, this should fail because cold cache is not populated
 * `docker-compose -f docker-compose.services.yml exec cms make -f new_makefile run-celery` will run celery, keep it for few seconds to populate the cache
 * `ctrl+c` to quit celery
 * `./tests/check_ready.sh` should succeed